Frequently Asked Questions

 If you listed Delta College on your FAFSA, we will receive your information electronically about 2 weeks from the date you completed your online application.
 (Note: Paper FAFSA submissions to the FSA will take longer.)

-If you find you cannot log into the Online Financial Aid system, it's likely that the College hasn't received your FAFSA yet.
+If you find you do not see any Financial Aid information in your MyDelta Portal, it's likely that the College hasn't received your FAFSA yet.
 Feel free to call (209) 954-5115 to check.

 I've submitted all of the required documents I've been asked to.
 How do I find out who is working on my file in the Financial aid office?